grafana/grafana-async-query-data-js/README.md

-# Grafana AWS SDK
+# Async Query

-This is a common package that can be used for all amazon plugins.
+This library provides frontend support for handling queries in an asynchronous manner.
+It requires a backend that can handle asynchronous queries.

 ## Frontend configuration